crusher-dev/documentation/docs/reference/sql/create-table.md

 :::info

-With this setting, QuestDB enforce chronological order of `ts` values.
+With this setting, Crusher enforce chronological order of `ts` values.

 :::